elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 ## Preface

-The goal of the described project is to build a small short-distance wireless sender with touch and light sensor that can be hidden in a printed magazine / book to make it "Phygital" = Physical and Digital.
+The goal of the described project is to build a small short-distance wireless sender equipped with a touch or light sensor that can be hidden in a printed magazine / book to make it "Phygital" = Physical and Digital.
 Two use-cases have been implemented:

 * The user sees a printed advertisment with an integrated touch area.
 If he touches the area in the paper, the corresponding product is offered on a nearby screen and can be customized by the reader.